 When you use the IPVanish coupon the prices drop down to what you see below:

 Note: This coupon only applies to the first billing cycle.
-Therefore to get the most savings you should apply the 20% coupon to the 1 year subscription, thereby giving you 20% off every month.
+Therefore the most savings will come through the annual plan.

 Payment methods – IPVanish accepts most major payment methods, including all large credit cards and also PayPal.